Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Summary

 \section{Summary}

-In this paper, we treated an local asymptotic hypothesis testing between an arbitrary known bipartite pure state $\ket{\Psi}$ and the completely mixed state.
-As a result, we showed that: the Stein's lemma type of optimal error exponents are given as $\log d_A + \log d_B-E(\ket{\Psi})$ for all one-way LOCC, two-way LOCC and separable POVMs.
-The Chernoff bounds are given as $\log d_A + \log d_B -\log R_s(\ket{\Psi})$ for one-way LOCC POVMs, and as $\log d_A + \log d_B -LR(\ket{\Psi})$ for separable POVMs.
-In these formulas, $E(\ket{\Psi})$, $R_s(\ket{\Psi})$, and $LR(\ket{\Psi})$ are the entropy of entanglement, the Schmidt rank, the logarithmic robustness of entanglement of $\ket{\Psi}$, respectively.
-In the view point of the entanglement theory, these formulas give new operational interpretations for these entanglement measures.
-Moreover, we derive analytical formulas of the Hoeffding bounds under one-way LOCC POVM without any restriction on a parameter, and under separable POVM on a restricted region of a parameter.
-Finally, we numerically calculated the Chernoff and the Hoeffding bounds under a particular class of three step LOCC protocols in low dimensional systems, and showed that these bounds not only outperform the bounds for One-way LOCC, but almost approximate the bounds for Separable POVMs in the region of parameter where analytical bounds for Separable POVMs are derived.
-As far as we know, this is a first time to show existence of a gap between optimal error exponent under one-way LOCC POVM and two-way LOCC POVM in ``{\it asymptotic} local discrimination problems''.
+In this paper, we have treated the local asymptotic hypothesis testing between an arbitrary fixed bipartite pure state $\ket{\Psi}$ and the completely mixed state $\rho_{mix}$.
+We have showed that the Stein's lemma type of optimal error exponents are given as $\log d_A + \log d_B-E(\ket{\Psi})$ for all one-way LOCC, two-way LOCC and separable POVMs.
+The Chernoff bounds are given as $\log d_A + \log d_B -\log R_s(\ket{\Psi})$ for one-way LOCC POVMs and as $\log d_A + \log d_B -LR(\ket{\Psi})$ for separable POVMs.
+In these formulas, $E(\ket{\Psi})$, $R_s(\ket{\Psi})$, and $LR(\ket{\Psi})$ are the entropy of entanglement, the Schmidt rank, and the logarithmic robustness of entanglement of $\ket{\Psi}$, respectively.
+From the viewpoint of the entanglement theory, these formulas give new operational interpretations of these entanglement measures.
+Moreover, we have derived analytical formulas of the Hoeffding bounds for one-way LOCC POVMs without any restriction on a parameter and under separable POVM with a restricted region of a parameter.
+Finally, we have numerically calculated the Chernoff and Hoeffding bounds under a particular class of three-step LOCC protocols in low-dimensional systems and have showed that these bounds not only outperform the bounds for one-way LOCC POVMs but also almost approximate the bounds for separable POVMs in the parameter region where the analytical formula for separable POVMs has been derived.
+As far as we know, this is a first time to show the existence of a gap between the optimal error exponent among one-way LOCC POVMs and two-way LOCC POVMs in ``{\it asymptotic} local discrimination problems''.